 Kano Model

 The Kano Model captures customer preferences and expectations related to product attributes or functions.
 It offers insight into which attributes of a product are valued by customers and in which way, to assist with prioritisation, product development and increasing customer satisfaction.
-It also useful to predict when investments in some product areas may not necessarily increase customer satisfaction, as it can provide guidelines on what kind of work is likely to result in significant improvements.

 The model is named after Noriaki Kano, who introduced it in 1980s, with the goal of challenging the established notion that any improvements to key product areas are likely to increase customer satisfaction.
 For his work, Kano received the Deming Prize for individuals.